 (801) 272-1051 or Toll-free (800) 468-1160

 The Family-to-Family Network is a network of local volunteer leaders and groups that provides education and support to families who have a member with a disability.
-The Network’s particular area of experience is in providing supports to families who are the waiting list for services from the Utah Division of Services for People with Disabilities.
+The Network’s particular area of experience is in providing supports to families who are on the waiting list or in services from the Utah Division of Services for People with Disabilities.

 The UDSF continues today to link families together, to share common challenges, and to educate parents and the public in understanding and appreciating the needs of individuals with Down syndrome.

 AAIDD promotes progressive policies, sound research, effective practices, and universal human rights for people with intellectual and developmental disabilities.